ilikerobots/sqflite_migration_plan/README.md

 ## Building a Migration Plan

 Construct a `MigrationPlan` with a Map associating integer database versions with a `List<Migration>`.
-The list of migrations are given in the order they should be run (when upgrading).
+The list of migrations are given in the order they are to run when upgrading (they will run in reverse order during on dowgrade).

 Individual migrations can be built via constructor, providing the minimum argument of a single `Operation`.
 By default, reverse operations are considered *No Op* (see *Downgrading* section for additional info).